omegafragger/models/research/tensorrt/README.md

 1. Convert a TensorFlow SavedModel to a Frozen Graph.
 2. Load a Frozen Graph for inference.
 3. Time inference loops using the native TensorFlow graph.
-4. Time inference loops using FP32, FP16, or INT8 precision modes from TensorRT.
+4. Time inference loops using FP32, FP16, or INT8* precision modes from TensorRT.

 We provide some results below, as well as instructions for running this script.

-## Results

-TODO(@tfboyd)
+* INT8 mode is a work in progress; please see [INT8 Mode is the Bleeding Edge](int8-mode-is-the-bleeding-edge) below.

 ## How to Run This Script